Business Dissolution Attorney

 Limited Liability Companies

-On application by or for a member, a court may dissolve a New York limited liability company where the petitioning member establishes, in the context of the terms of the operating agreement or articles of incorporation, that (1) the management of the entity is unable or unwilling to reasonably permit or promote the stated purpose of the entity to be realized or achieved, or (2) continuing the entity is financially unfeasible.
+On application by or for a member, a court may dissolve a Manhattan limited liability company where the petitioning member establishes, in the context of the terms of the operating agreement or articles of incorporation, that (1) the management of the entity is unable or unwilling to reasonably permit or promote the stated purpose of the entity to be realized or achieved, or (2) continuing the entity is financially unfeasible.

-If you or your company wants to bring, or needs a law firm to defend it in, business dissolution litigation or other corporate litigation, contact the Law Offices of David S. Rich, LLC.
+If you or your company wants to bring or needs a law firm to defend it in business dissolution litigation or other corporate litigation, contact the Law Offices of David S. Rich, L.L.C.

-Return to Practice Areas page.
+Return to the Practice Areas page.